 - Understand the Business potential of modularization

-Product architecture strategies may be very different across companies and business areas.
-One example is the construction industry’s trend to use modular building systems to move from project-based construction to configuration-based construction.
-The target is two-fold: Improve customer value and increase efficiency.
-Each business needs to correctly understand where they are and how far they want to reach to steer efficiently.
+Product Architecture Strategies may be very different across companies and business areas.
+One example is the construction industry’s trend to use modular building systems to move from project-based to configuration-based construction.
+The target is two-fold; to improve customer value and increase efficiency.
+Each business needs to correctly understand where they are against these benchmarks and what are their goals to maintain efficiency while growing.
 A tool to analyze this is the Product Architecture Maturity Model.
-Please read the blog post about it, and do a quick online self-evaluation.
+Read the article linked below to learn more and to complete a quick, online self-evaluation.

 Another example is the fight for sustainability.
 How can Modular Design help companies embrace the circular economy?
 Modular Management partner Colin de Kwant is researching the topic in cooperation with the Royal Institute of Technology.